Mrbeekon/Brew-iOS/README.md

 7. Select a time and date and start the notification
 8. Then tap set
 9. To remove the reminder tap alerts
-10. Toggle start notificatio to off and tap set
+10. Toggle start notification to off and tap set
 11. To add a reaiding tap readings
 12. Then press add
 13. Enter the reading details and tap add